Skip to content

 updated = db.fetch_one("SELECT * FROM products WHERE id = ?", [product_id])

-# Write the new data directly to cache (instead of deleting)
+# Write the new data straight to the cache instead of deleting

 cache_set(f"product:{product_id}", updated, ttl=600)